 Welcome to Faith and Grace Manors

-In 1985, Faith Manor opened its doors, and in 2002, Grace Manor followed.
-Faith Manor and Grace Manor are fully accredited, 24-hour medical care and nursing facilities, serving 120 residents in each home.
+In 1985, the original Faith Manor opened its doors, and in 2002, Grace Manor followed.
+A brand new Faith Manor was built and opened in 2021, replacing the old facility.
+Faith and Grace Manors are fully accredited, 24-hour medical care and nursing facilities.
+Faith Manor is home to 160 residents and Grace Manor is home to 120 residents.
 The Manors are a vital component of HCH’s mandate to provide much needed assisted and memory care support for residents.
-Currently, a “new Faith Manor” is being constructed and will be located to the west of Covenant Tower.
-It is slated for completion and occupancy in late 2020.

 Long-term care services are designed for those who can no longer be cared for at home or in an assisted living facility due to illness, frailty, injury, or other limitations.
 A team of licensed and certified nurses, therapists, and health care aides are employed specifically for the well-being of the residents using the multidisciplinary care team approach.
 The caring staff at our facilities are continually training to meet the needs of people requiring special care.
 This care is designed to be supportive and restorative in nature, meeting the emotional, spiritual, physical, and social needs of each resident.

-Residents of the Manors are provided with meals, laundry, housekeeping, rehabilitation, medical support, a life enrichment program including spiritual care, social and recreational activities, all within the provision of a safe, comfortable, home-like environment.
+Residents of the Manors are provided with meals, air conditioned rooms, laundry, housekeeping, rehabilitation, medical support, a life enrichment program including spiritual care, social and recreational activities, all within the provision of a safe, comfortable, home-like environment.

 Social work services are available Monday through Friday through a full-time staff shared between the two homes.